konradha/asl-project/README.md

 datasets but its original, still widely used variant is lacking fast implementations.
 We were tasked to make this _fast_ in an academic ([literally](https://acl.inf.ethz.ch/teaching/fastcode/2024/)) setting on a the single-core x86 Skylake architecture.
-Obviously, there are lots of [smart ways](https://lvdmaaten.github.io/tsne/) to accelerate and program this algorithm.
+There are lots of [smart ways](https://lvdmaaten.github.io/tsne/) to accelerate and program this algorithm.
 The following will thus explore very architecture- and compiler-specific performance of our optimizations.
 We do not introduce